pranaydeeps/Vyaapak/README.md

-# Vyaapak
-Vyaapak: Investigating the Quality of Static Anchor Embeddings from Transformers for Under-Resourced Languages
+# Vyaapak: Investigating the Quality of Static Anchor Embeddings from Transformers for Under-Resourced Languages

 Datasets and Resource for the paper titled: "Investigating the Quality of Static Anchor Embeddings from Transformers for Under-Resourced Languages" will be uploaded here.